Raptyyy/rapty_ac_vr_guide/README.md

 **Limit framerate** is not needed in VR as the headset will limit fps as needed by itself, keep it `disabled`.

 ### Quality
-**MSAA** is an Anti-Aliasing technique which helps a lot with jagged edges / pixelation or shimmering especially into the distance.
+**MSAA** (Multisample anti-aliasing) is an Anti-Aliasing technique which helps with jagged edges, pixelation or shimmering especially into the distance.
 Highly recommended to keep it enabled in VR, either `2x` or `4x`. `8x` will have a major impact on performance and is generally not worth using.

-**Anisotropic Filtering** helps with texture clarity into the distance, it has a very low performance impact so recommended to just keep it at `16x`.
+**Anisotropic Filtering** helps with texture clarity into the distance, it has a very low performance impact so it's recommended to just keep it at `16x`.

-**World details** will affect object amount on tracks (if they support it), set it as needed.
+**World details** will affect object count on tracks (if they support it), set it as needed.
 Can also be adjust in-game using the "View & Video Settings" app.

 **Shadows resolution** affects how sharp the shadows will look.
 Higher resolution will make shadows look better but decrease performance.
 I would recommended using `1024x1024` and increase if performance isnt an issue.

-**Smoke generation** Simply controls the smoke quantity, adjust as needed, but I would recommend using CSP smoke instead (Custom Shaders Patch > Particles FX > New smoke and dust)
+**Smoke generation** simply controls the smoke quantity, adjust as needed, but I would recommend using CSP smoke instead (Custom Shaders Patch > Particles FX > New smoke and dust)

 ### Reflections
 **Reflection Resolution** simply adjusts how sharp / clear the reflections will look, `512x512` is a good base value to start with, can increase if needed.